-We have adopted security policies and measures to protect our proprietary data and student information.
-However, advances in technology, the expertise of hackers, new discoveries in the field of cryptography or other events or developments could result in a compromise or breach of the technology that we use to protect confidential information.
-We may not be able to prevent third parties, especially hackers or other individuals or entities engaging in similar activities, from illegally obtaining such confidential or private information we hold as a result of our users' visits to our websites.
-Such individuals or entities obtaining our clients' confidential or private information may further engage in various other illegal activities using such information.
-Any negative publicity regarding our websites' safety or privacy protection mechanisms and policies, and any claims asserted against us or fines imposed upon us as a result of actual or perceived failures, could have a material and adverse effect on our public image, reputation, financial condition and results of operations.
+The VIE and our subsidiaries have adopted security policies and measures to protect their proprietary data and customer information.
+However, advances in technology, the expertise of hackers, new discoveries in the field of cryptography or other events or developments could result in a compromise or breach of the technology that the VIE and our subsidiaries use to protect confidential information.
+The VIE and our subsidiaries may not be able to prevent third parties, especially hackers or other individuals or entities engaging in similar activities, from illegally obtaining such confidential or private information they hold as a result of their users' visits to the websites.
+Such individuals or entities obtaining confidential or private information of the clients of the VIE and our subsidiaries may further engage in various other illegal activities using such information.
+Any negative publicity regarding the websites' safety or privacy protection mechanisms and policies, and any claims asserted against the VIE and our subsidiaries or fines imposed upon them as a result of actual or perceived failures, could have a material and adverse effect on the public image, reputation, financial condition and results of operations.

 Practices regarding the collection, use, storage, transmission and security of personal information by companies operating over the internet platforms have recently come under increased public scrutiny.
-Increased regulation by the PRC government of data privacy on the internet may occur and we may become subject to new laws and regulations applying to the solicitation, collection, processing or use of personal or consumer information that could affect how we store and process the data of our students and clients.
-We generally comply with industry standards and are subject to the terms of our own privacy policies.
-Compliance with any additional laws could be expensive, and may place restrictions on the conduct of our business and the manner in which we interact with our students and other clients.
-Any failure to comply with applicable regulations could also result in regulatory enforcement actions against us.
+Increased regulation by the PRC government of data privacy on the internet may occur and the VIE and our subsidiaries may become subject to new laws and regulations applying to the solicitation, collection, processing or use of personal or consumer information that could affect how the VIE and our subsidiaries store and process the data of the students and clients.
+The VIE and our subsidiaries generally comply with industry standards and are subject to the terms of their own privacy policies.
+Compliance with any additional laws could be expensive, and may place restrictions on the conduct of the business and the manner in which the VIE and our subsidiaries interact with their clients.
+Any failure to comply with applicable regulations could also result in regulatory enforcement actions against us or the VIE.

-Significant capital and other resources may be required to protect against information security breaches or to alleviate problems caused by such breaches or to comply with our privacy policies or privacy-related legal obligations.
+Significant capital and other resources may be required to protect against information security breaches or to alleviate problems caused by such breaches or to comply with the privacy policies or privacy-related legal obligations of the VIE and our subsidiaries.
 The resources required may increase over time as the methods used by hackers and others engaged in online criminal activities are increasingly sophisticated and constantly evolving.
-Any failure or perceived failure by us to prevent information security breaches or to comply with privacy policies or privacy-related legal obligations, or any compromise of security that results in the unauthorized release or transfer of personally identifiable information or other student data, could cause our students to lose trust in us and could expose us to legal claims.
-Any perception by the public that online transactions or the privacy of user information are becoming increasingly unsafe or vulnerable to attacks could inhibit the growth of online education services generally, which may negatively impact our business prospects.
+Any failure or perceived failure by the VIE and our subsidiaries to prevent information security breaches or to comply with privacy policies or privacy-related legal obligations, or any compromise of security that results in the unauthorized release or transfer of personally identifiable information or other student data, could cause the students to lose trust in the VIE and our subsidiaries and could expose them to legal claims.
+Any perception by the public that online transactions or the privacy of user information are becoming increasingly unsafe or vulnerable to attacks could inhibit the growth of online education services generally, which may negatively impact the business prospects.